What Is Ancestral Eating? (A Simple, Real-Food Approach for Modern Families)

 Foods and recipes that have stood the test of time are reliable, culturally rich, and fall within the framework of using ingredients created BY God!

-How can we bring ancestral eating into modern kitchens? (and an overview of the pillars of traditional eating!)
+How Can We Bring Ancestral Eating into Modern Kitchens? (& an overview of the pillars of traditional eating!)

 Ancestral eating recipes and diet principles are often simpler than you might think, it just takes a little adjusting!